ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 It can be used by practitioners to quickly train and test deep learning models as well as by researchers to obtain strong baselines to compare against and have an experimentation setting that ensures comparability by performing standard data preprocessing and visualization.

-Core Features:
+Ludwig provides a set of model architectures that can be combined together to create an end-to-end model for a given use case.
+As an analogy, if deep learning libraries provide the building blocks to make your building, Ludwig provides the buildings to make your city, and you can chose among the available buildings or add your own building to the set of available ones.

+The core design principles we baked into the toolbox are:
-- No coding: no coding skills are required to train and use a model
+- No coding required: no coding skills are required to train a model and use it for obtaining predictions.
-- Compositional: type-based approach to deep learning model construction
+- Generality: a new data type-based approach to deep learning model design that makes the tool usable across many different use cases.
-- Flexible: experienced users have deep control over model building and training, while beginners will find it easy to approach
+- Flexibility: experienced users have extensive control over model building and training, while newcomers will find it easy to use.
-- Extensible: easy to add new models and new data types
+- Extensibility: easy to add new model architecture and new feature data types.
-- Visualizations: provides standard visualizations to understand and compare performances and predictions
+- Understandability: deep learning model internals are often considered black boxes, but we provide standard visualizations to understand their performance and compare their predictions.
 - Open Source: Apache License 2.0

 Installation
 ============